Page loading ... Please wait.

 Printer Friendly Page

 I don't know who first thought of adding dried red cranberries and green pistachio nuts to a cookie dough but it was a brilliant idea.
 It makes us all look so clever during the Christmas season, serving a plate of red and green flecked shortbread cookies to match all our red and green decorations.
 As you may know, shortbreads are the quintessential Christmas cookie, starting out in Scotland as a Christmas and New Year's Eve (Hogmanay) treat.
-The Scots really got this cookie right, and we are only going to enhance it here with these buttery Cranberry Pistachio Shortbreads by adding dried cranberries and crunchy pistachios.
-While I like to place them in pretty containers to give as gifts, I always put a few aside to nibble on with my afternoon cup of tea.
+The Scots really got this cookie right, and we are only going to enhance it here with these buttery shortbreads by adding dried cranberries and crunchy pistachios.

 It is no surprise that shortbreads moved from being simply a Christmas cookie to a year round favorite.
 With their buttery flavor and crumbly texture, this cookie (biscuit) is hard to beat.
 All shortbreads, including these Cranberry Pistachio Shortbreads, have three main ingredients, butter, sugar, and flour.
-So, of course, with such few ingredients, we must try to use the best we can afford.
-First, a really great tasting shortbread needs a great tasting unsalted butter.
+So with such few ingredients, we must try to use the best we can afford.
+First, a really great tasting shortbread needs a great tasting butter.
 Butter in the States is graded according to flavor, color, texture, aroma and body and one way to tell the quality of the butter is by the letter code or numerical number listed on the butter's package.
 The highest grade is AA (93 score), then A (92 score), followed by B (90 score).
-I prefer unsalted butter as the salt in salted butter can overpower its sweet flavor and can also mask any odors the butter may have absorbed.
-Also, the amount of salt added to salted butter can vary from manufacturer to manufacturer so it is hard to know how much salt to add to your recipe.
+You can also find European style butters that have a higher fat content which you can use to make your shortbreads.
 Another important ingredient in shortbreads is vanilla extract so use a good quality "pure" vanilla extract.
-Stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla (from glycoside found in the sapwood of certain conifers or from coal extracts) and leave a bitter aftertaste.
+Stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla and leave a bitter aftertaste.
 As the name 'Cranberry Pistachio' Shortbreads implies, we are also adding dried cranberries and pistachio nuts to the shortbread batter.
 Dried cranberries are soft and chewy with a sweet tart flavor and they can be found in most grocery stores as well as health food stores.
 The pistachios I use are unsalted natural pistachios, not the ones that have been dyed red.
-If you cannot find unsalted then rub salted pistachios in a clean dry dish towel to get as much salt off the pistachios as you can.
 I like to roughly chop both the dried cranberries and the pistachios so you get small chunks, not large pieces, in each cookie.

 Cranberry Pistachio Shortbreads: In a large bowl whisk the flour with the salt.

 Divide the dough in half.
-Place each half of dough on the center of a 14 inch (35 cm) length of parchment or wax paper.
-Smooth and shape the dough into an evenly shaped rectangle that is about 10 inches (25 cm) long and 2 inches (5 cm) wide.
-Then thoroughly wrap the shaped logs in the parchment or wax paper, twists the ends of the paper to seal the logs, and place in the refrigerator to chill for at least two hours, or up to three days.
+Smooth and shape each half of the dough into an evenly shaped rectangle that is about 8 inches (20 cm) long and 2.5 inches (7.5 cm) wide.
+Then wrap the shaped logs in plastic wrap or parchment or wax paper, and place in the refrigerator to chill for at least three hours, or up to three days.
 (The logs can also be frozen for about two months.
 If freezing, it is best to defrost the logs in the refrigerator overnight before slicing and baking.)

-Using a thin bladed knife, slice the logs into 1/4 to 1/2 inch (.5 to 1 cm) thick cookies.
+Using a sharp knife, slice the logs into 1/4 - 1/3 inch (.5 cm) thick cookies.
 Place the cookies on the prepared baking sheet, spacing about 2 inches (5 cm) apart.
 Bake for about 15 - 20 minutes, or until the cookies are just beginning to brown around the edges.
 Remove from oven and cool on a wire rack.

 Makes about 48 shortbread cookies.